Illinois-IoT/main-project/tutorials/day3/day3.md

 Now that we have our background modeled via the `reference_frame` variable, we can utilize it to compute the difference between the initial frame and subsequent new frames from the video stream.

-Lets compute the absolute difference between the current frame and the reference frame.
+Let's compute the absolute difference between the current frame and the reference frame.
 ``` Python
 frame_delta = cv2.absdiff(reference_frame,current_frame)
 thresh = cv2.threshold(frame_delta, 25, 255, cv2.THRESH_BINARY)[1]